steelywing/python-quick-reference/threading.md

 lock = threading.Lock()
 lock.acquire()
+print('locked')

 threading.Thread(
     target=lock_print,
     args=(lock, 'this is wait until lock is released'), ).start()

-# make some delay to make sure lock_print is waiting for lock
+# wait a second to confirm that lock_print is waiting for lock
 time.sleep(2)

 print('lock released')
 lock.release()

+# locked
 # lock released
 # this is wait until lock is released
 ```